BigPolarBear1/factorization/README.md

 Update: Let me do some pen and paper for a second.
 There is this thing with composite moduli in theory which could be used to speed all of this up by a huge factor.
 Because zx^2 mod m, is always going to produce the same values on our interval for some certain zx^2 value mod m.
 I've worked out all that math and I understand it.
 So how can I use multiple smaller composite moduli to quickly construct larger intervals?

 That is the key to a fast algorithm..
 I got to think out of the box here.
+So let me stop right here, stop tinkering with that PoC.
+And work out the math on how we can construct large intervals using small intervals mod m.
+Its all just repeating patterns mod m anyway.. it should't be too difficult.